Note: March 19th Meeting has been cancelled and the April Volunteer Fair has been postponed date TBD.

 - Please take all necessary precautions if you are immunocompromised, or live with/care for someone who is immunocompromised.
 We support your decisions, including and up to a decision to temporarily suspend your own volunteering during this uncertain time.
 Again, outline a clear system for communicating with you/the organization.

-- We are implementing a no handshake policy at our organization while COVID-19 remains a threat.
-Please do not shake hands with staff, volunteers or clients.
+- We are implementing a no touch policy at our organization while COVID-19 remains a threat.
+Please do not shake hands, hug or have any physical contact with staff, volunteers or clients.
 We recommend waving or verbally greeting people instead.

 - Please thoroughly and frequently wash your hands, and follow other guidance provided by the CDC around disease containment.